AI Atlas

 Definition

-An embedding model takes something like the word "king" and outputs a fixed-length vector.
-That vector encodes the meaning — embeddings for "king" and "queen" are close together.
+An embedding model takes an input like the word "king" and represents it as a fixed-length vector.
+This vector encodes its meaning — for example, the embeddings of "king" and "queen" are close to each other.

-Semantic search, recommendations, clustering, RAG — all powered by embeddings.
-Modern models: OpenAI text-embedding-3, Cohere Embed v3, Voyage, BGE, Jina.
+Semantic search, recommendation systems, clustering, and RAG — all are powered by embeddings.
+Modern models include OpenAI text-embedding-3, Cohere Embed v3, Voyage, BGE, and Jina.

 Analogy

-You compress a 12-megapixel photo down to 1536 numbers, but those 1536 still carry enough info to answer "is this a cat or a dog?".
-Embeddings do exactly that: throw away the detail, keep the meaning.
-Lossy compression — but it loses the right thing.
+You compress a 12-megapixel image into 1536 numbers, yet those numbers still contain enough information to answer "is this a cat or a dog?".
+That’s what embeddings do: reduce detail while preserving meaning.
+It’s lossy compression — but it discards the right details.

 Real-world example

-A Slack message archive.
-You search "I mentioned the deploy failure last month."
-Classic search returns messages containing both "deploy" and "failure" — but not "Friday's release exploded" (different words, same meaning).
+Imagine a Slack message archive.
+You search for "I mentioned the deploy failure last month."
+A traditional search returns messages containing both "deploy" and "failure" — but not something like "Friday's release exploded" (different words, same meaning).

 A deeper look